Ford EXP: First generation (1982–1985)

-Priced considerably higher than the Escort, the EXP carried an extensive list of standard equipment.
-It included power brakes, full instrumentation, full carpeting, map lighting (non-sunroof), electric back window defroster, power hatchback release, a digital clock, a cargo area security shade, and rims that are noticeably wider than those of Escorts.
+Priced considerably higher than the Escort, the EXP had an extensive list of standard equipment that included power brakes, full instrumentation, full carpeting, map lighting (non-sunroof), electric rear window defroster, power hatchback release, a digital clock, a cargo area security shade, and wider rims than those on the Escort.
 Models with a manual transmission had a sport-tuned exhaust.
 Automatic models had a wide-open throttle cutout switch for the optional air conditioning compressor clutch.
-Other options include floor vents and power steering or air conditioning and manual steering, AM/FM radio, cruise control, roof luggage rack, rear window wiper, various seat styles and fabrics, removable sunroof, right hand mirror, TRX tires and suspension, child seat, and a very wide variety of colors inside and out with many various pinstripes and other painted decals.
+Other options include floor vents and power steering or air conditioning and manual steering, AM/FM radio, cruise control, roof luggage rack, rear window wiper, various seat styles and fabrics, removable sunroof, right hand mirror, TRX tires and suspension, child seat, and a wide variety of interior and exterior colors along with various pinstripes and decals.